Sarah Heinz House

-Sarah Heinz House (originally Covode House) was a settlement house in at the corner of Heinz and Ohio streets in Pittsburgh, Pennsylvania, US.
+Sarah Heinz House (originally Covode House) is a settlement house at the corner of Heinz and Ohio streets in Pittsburgh, Pennsylvania, US.
 It adjoined the H. J. Heinz factories.
 The house's mission was: to provide wholesome social and recreational opportunities; to utilize leisure time and energy; to study individual requirements and awaken and direct latent ability; to develop Christian character and train for efficient citizenship the young people of the community; to draw together neighborhood residents and friends for mutual helpfulness: to train for service in the community.

 Establishment

 The Sarah Heinz House was erected in 1914 by H. J. Heinz as a memorial to his wife, Sarah Young Heinz.
 The institution was supported and conducted entirely by members of the Heinz family.
 The settlement work in this connection was begun in 1901 by Howard Heinz, a son of the founder.
 It started as a local boys' club in a small building on Progress street nearby.
 The first quarters consisted of three rooms and a bathroom on the first floor of a tenement.
 Boys came in increasing numbers and soon the entire house was occupied, and given the name "Covode House."
 Two years later, the girls of the neighborhood were organized into two groups; the younger into a sewing school, and the older into an evening club.
-The building becoming too small, another small building was secured as well as a natatorium and gymnasium.
-In 1914, the present building with its increased facilities was erected and formally opened June 6, 1915.
+The building became too small, and another small building was secured as well as a natatorium and gymnasium.
+In 1914, the present building with its increased facilities was erected and formally opened on June 6, 1915.
 At one time, the enrollment was about 400, equally divided between boys and girls.
 The Settlement contained a swimming pool, billiard room, and game rooms.
 The fees in the Boys' Department, payable semi-annually, ranged from US$0.10 for boys under 12 to $1.50 for boys over 18.